shipmonk-rnd/composer-dependency-analyser/README.md

     // ignore errors on specific packages
     // you might have various reasons to ignore certain errors
-    // e.g. polyfills are often used in libraries, but those are obviously unused when running with latest PHP ->ignoreErrorsOnPackage('symfony/polyfill-php73', [ErrorType::UNUSED_DEPENDENCY])
+    // e.g. polyfills are often used in libraries, but those are obviously unused when running with latest PHP
+    // for multiple packages at once, use ignoreErrorsOnPackages() ->ignoreErrorsOnPackage('symfony/polyfill-php73', [ErrorType::UNUSED_DEPENDENCY])

     // allow using classes not present in composer's autoloader